 Association and Nonprofit Technology Trends with Tom Lehman

-There are many tweetable, or rather quotable, moments in the video.
+There are many tweetable, or rather quotable, moments from our conversation.
 I've outlined four that stand out below.

 "Moving to technology as a strategy rather than a tool set."